-Copyright © 2022 Trend Micro Incorporated.
+©2023 by Trend Micro Incorporated.
 All rights reserved.
-Trend Micro, the Trend Micro logo, and the t-ball logo are trademarks or registered trademarks of Trend Micro Incorporated.
-All other company and/or product names may be company logos or registered trademarks of their owners.
-Information contained in this document is subject to change without notice.
+Trend Micro and the Trend Micro t-ball logo are trademarks or registered trademarks of Trend Micro Incorporated.
+All other company and/or product names may be trademarks or registered trademarks of the following the following trademarks or registered trademarks of the following trademarks or registered trademarks or registered trademarks of the following trademarks or registered trademar